 History of bilateral relations

-Switzerland provided humanitarian assistance to Armenia following the devastating earthquake in 1988 when the country was still part of the Soviet Union.
+Switzerland provided humanitarian aid to Armenia following the devastating earthquake in 1988 when the country was still part of the Soviet Union.

-Switzerland recognised Armenia as an independent state on 23 December 1991.
+Switzerland recognised the independence of Armenia on 23 December 1991.
 The two countries have maintained diplomatic relations since 30 April 1992.
 The Armenian ambassador was accredited to Switzerland in 2002.

-Switzerland opened an embassy in Yerevan in 2011.
-Until then, the Swiss ambassador in Tbilisi had also been accredited to Armenia.
+In 2011, Switzerland opened an embassy in Yerevan.
+Prior to that date, the Swiss ambassador in Tbilisi was concurrently accredited to Armenia.